Indigenous peoples of Peru: Intermarriage

 From the earliest years, Spanish soldiers and colonists intermarried with the Indigenous women.
 The Spanish officers and elite married into the Inca elite, and other matches were made among other classes.
 A sizeable portion of the Peruvian population is mestizo, of Indigenous and European ancestry, speaking Spanish, generally Roman Catholic, and assimilated as the majority culture.

 In the late 19th century, major planters in Peru, particularly in the northern plantations, and in Cuba, recruited thousands of mostly male Chinese immigrants as laborers, referred to as "coolies".
 Because of the demographics, in Peru these men married mostly non-Chinese women, many of them Indigenous Peruvians, during that period of a Chinese migration to Peru.
 In the late 20th and 21st centuries, many scholars have studied these unions and the cultures their descendants created.

 The Chinese also had contact with Peruvian women in cities, where they formed relationships and sired mixed-race children.
 Typically the Indigenous women had come from Andean and coastal areas to work in the cities.
 Chinese men favored marriage with them over unions with African Peruvian women.
 Matchmakers sometimes arranged for mass communal marriages among a group of young Peruvian women and a new group of Chinese coolies.
 They were paid a deposit to recruit women from the Andean villages for such marriages.

 In 1873 the New York Times reported on the Chinese coolies in Peru, describing their indentured labor as akin to slavery.
 It also reported that Peruvian women sought Chinese men as husbands, considering them to be a "catch" and a "model husband, hard-working, affectionate, faithful and obedient" and "handy to have in the house".

 As is typical in times of demographic change, some Peruvians objected to such marriages on racial grounds.
 When native Peruvian women (cholas et natives, Indias, indígenas) and Chinese men had mixed children, the children were called injerto.
 As adults, injerto women were preferred by Chinese men as spouses, as they had shared ancestry.

-According to Alfredo Sachettí, low-class Peruvians, including some black and Amerindian women, were the ones who established sexual unions or marriages with the Chinese men.
-He claimed this mixing was causing the Chinese to suffer from "progressive degeneration".
-In Casa Grande highland Amerindian women and Chinese men participated in communal "mass marriages", arranged when highland women were brought by a Chinese matchmaker after receiving a down payment for the marriage.
+According to Alfredo Sachettí, lower-class Peruvians, including some black and Amerindian women, established sexual unions or marriages with the Chinese men.
+In Casa Grande highland Amerindian women and Chinese men participated in communal "mass marriages", taking place after a Chinese matchmaker collected groups of highland women and transported them to the marriage site to marry Chinese men.